I am a scribe but not a Pharisee – that is, I am a Christian scribe.

 He also exposed the inadequacy of the teaching of the scribes and Pharisees and taught that ‘except your righteousness shall exceed the righteousness of the scribes and Pharisees, you shall certainly not enter into the kingdom of heaven’ Mat 5:20.

 Opposing such scribal teaching, Jesus asserted the truthfulness and reliability of His own teaching in His repeated refrain: ‘truly, I say to you’, used 77 times in the four Gospels.
 His self-confident authority is seen repeatedly throughout the four Gospels.
-This astonished His audience at the end of the Sermon on the Mount: ‘And it came to pass, when Jesus had ended these sayings, the people were astonished at His doctrine, because He taught them as one having authority, and not as the scribes’ Mat 7:28-29.
+This astonished His audience at the end of His Sermon on the Mount: ‘And it came to pass, when Jesus had ended these sayings, the people were astonished at His doctrine, because He taught them as one having authority, and not as the scribes‘ Mat 7:28-29.

 So how did the scribes teach?
 They appealed to ancient authorities and drew their own credibility and authority from their ability to do so.
 One may hear similar rabbinical preaching to the present hour on the internet.
-They were scholars who interpreted Jewish law by their familiarity with ancient authorities.
+The scribes were scholars who interpreted Jewish law by their familiarity with ancient authorities.

-Jesus cut through all this, because their biblical exegesis was wrong.
+Jesus cut through all this because their biblical exegesis was wrong.
 In the Sermon on the Mount Jesus repeatedly contradicted the scribes and their appeal to these ancient authorities upon which they relied.

 The Beatitudes, such as ‘Blessed are the poor in spirit, for theirs is the kingdom of heaven’ Mat 5:3, introduced Christ’s radical correction of the rabbinical misinterpretation of God’s Law.
 He illustrated His sermon with examples of the rabbinical misunderstanding of the Ten Commandments.
 ‘You have heard that it was said by them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: but I say unto you that whosoever is angry with his brother without a cause shall be in danger of the judgment’ Mat 5:21-22.
 Jesus carried on with the next commandment: ‘You have heard that it was said by them of old time, Thou shalt not commit adultery: but I say unto you that whosoever looks on a woman to lust after her has committed adultery with her already in his heart’ Mat 5:27-28.